neghoda/how-to-build-websockets-in-go/yalantis.com.md

 **Socket communication&nbsp;**

-First, let’s figure out how to ensure that every socket is unique.
-If they’re not, you can’t establish a reliable communication channel.&nbsp;

-Giving every process a unique PID helps to deal with the problem locally.
-But such an approach doesn’t work over a network.
-To create a unique socket, we recommend using the TCP/IP protocol.
-With TCP/IP, the IP addresses of the network layer are unique within a given network, and the protocol and port are unique among host applications.
+Each network socket identified by address, which is a triad of a transport protocol, IP address, and port number.&nbsp;

 TCP and UDP are two major protocols for communicating between hosts.
 Let’s see how your app can connect to TCP and UDP sockets.&nbsp;

 - **Connecting to a TCP socket**